aaronalonsotorrens/Heart_disease_risk_predictor/README.md

 ### Page 1: Quick Project Summary

 **Before the analysis:**

-We intended this page to provide a high-level summary of the project to new users and stakeholders.
+I intended this page to provide a high-level summary of the project to new users and stakeholders.

 **After the analysis:**

 The page provides:

 - Quick project summary